rolandshoemaker/luther/README.md

   * flask
   * flask.ext.httpauth
   * sqlalchemy
-  * tabulate
+  * tabulate (for the cli tool)
   * click (for the cli tool)
-  * redis (for storing stats
+  * redis (for storing stats)
 * Local or remote services not provided by *luther*
-  * DNS server that supports RFC 2136 DNS Updates (BIND > 8, PowerDNS > 3.4, etc) and a TSIG zone key
+  * DNS server that supports RFC 2136 DNS Updates (BIND > 8, PowerDNS > 3.4, etc)
   * SQL database (MySQL, PostgreSQL, SQLite, etc)
-  * redis-server
+  * Redis database

 ### Installation

+    python setup.py install

 ### Configuration

+#### DNS TSIG Key

+To generate a TSIG key for the zone you want to use, if you don't already have one, run `dnssec-keygen` to generate the TSIG key files (make sure you use the FQDN, including the trailing **.**)

+    # dnssec-keygen -a HMAC-MD5 -b 512 -n HOST example.com.
+    Kexample.com.+157+32502

+Open the resulting `.key` file and copy the shared secret at the end of the KEY record, highlighted here in bold (the key here is truncated because 512 bits is long)

+    example.com.
+IN KEY 512 3 157 **ZGep1GQGC7l5vPSevN2q9+H55/2eiok7ejwxNAO6Pniv0Zh...**

+To allow this key to be used to update a DNS server you need to add the key configuration to your `named.conf` / `named.conf.keys` configuration file on the DNS server, like this

+    key example.com. {
+        algorithm hmac-md5;
+        secret "ZGep1GQGC7l5vPSevN2q9+H55/2eiok7ejwxNAO6Pniv0Zh...";
+    };

+and in your zone definition file append an `allow-update` statement to the relevant zone

+    zone "example.com" {
+        ...
+        allow-update {
+            key example.com.;
+        };
+    };

+#### luther.config

+#### WSGI Server

+### Using the CLI tool

+### You're ready!

 ## Documentation

-Sphinx documentation can be built from source be navigating to `docs` and typing
+Sphinx documentation can be built from source be navigating to `docs/` and typing

     # make html